Luminant: History

-The new 1600MW Oak Grove which burns lignite coal from the Kosse Mine went online.
+The new 1600 MW Oak Grove which burns lignite coal from the Kosse Mine went online.

 In February 2013, a Waco-based federal judge denied a motion filed by Luminant seeking dismissal of an air pollution lawsuit brought by the Sierra Club.
 The lawsuit involves excess levels of particulate matter at two Texas power plants owned by Luminant.
 The suit is based on information filed by Luminant with state environmental regulators which revealed thousands of violations of clean air standards.

 In August 2013, Luminant was sued by the Environment Protection Agency over air-pollution standards at two Texas plants.
 This enforcement action followed two earlier EPA notices of violations at Luminant's Big Brown and Martin Lake plants.
 The suit alleges that Luminant made unauthorized changes to the two coal-fired plants.

 Also in August the Dallas County Medical Society announced that it would petition the Texas Commission on Environmental Quality to crack down on Luminant and its three Texas power plants: Big Brown, Martin Creek Lake and Monticello.
 The doctor's group wants Luminant to lower emissions from the three plants.
 They say that doing so will lower cases of asthma, chronic lung disease, heart attacks and premature death contributed to by coal emissions.

 On April 29, 2014, Energy Future Holdings, Luminant's parent company, filed for bankruptcy protection under Title 11 of the United States Bankruptcy Code.

 Luminant current has a new parent company called Vistra Corp which is a successor to Energy Future Holdings.